Intrepid Four: Desertion

 The four were Craig W. Anderson, John Barilla, Richard Bailey, and Michael Lindner (who later changed his last name to Sutherland).
 Bailey and Lindner were 19, while Anderson and Barilla were 20 on October 23, 1967 when they decided not to return to their ship at the end of their day-long shore leave.
 They destroyed their military identification and uniforms.
 They eventually made contact with the Japanese peace group Beheiren.

-These were the first American soldiers that Beheiren helped desert.
-In 1967 and 1968 they would help as many as 17 other U.S. deserters, including Terry Whitmore who deserted in 1968.
+The four were the first American soldiers that Beheiren helped desert.
+In 1967 and 1968, the group would help as many as 17 other U.S. deserters, including Terry Whitmore who deserted in 1968.

 Beheiren asked the Soviet Embassy for help moving the seamen out of Japan.
 The Soviet Union agreed, with the intention of using the desertion for anti-Vietnam War propaganda.
 To pressure the Soviets to treat the four Americans well, Beheiren arranged a press conference in Tokyo in November 1967.

-During the press conference, they played a documentary film they created by interviewing the four sailors.
-They released a public statement on November 17, saying, "We four...are against all aggressive wars in general and are against the American aggression in Vietnam in particular.
+During the press conference, Beheiren played a documentary film it created by interviewing the four sailors.
+The sailors released a public statement on November 17, saying, "We four ... are against all aggressive wars in general and are against the American aggression in Vietnam in particular.
 We oppose the continuing increase of military might of the USA in Vietnam and other countries of Southeast Asia.
 We consider it a crime for a technologically developed country to be engaged in the murder of civilians and to be destroying a small developing, agricultural country."

-They were then smuggled into the USSR, where they stayed for about a month.
-In December 1967, the four arrived in Sweden.
+The four were then smuggled into the USSR, where they stayed for about a month.
+Here, too, they made statements against the Vietnam War and explained their motives as based on American ideals.
+In December 1967, all four arrived in Sweden.
+They were featured on a CBS Special Report, where they once again affirmed their stand and defended themselves from accusations of having betrayed America.

 Many years later, Mike Sutherland (originally Lindner) wrote more about the Four's decision.
 They were all stationed onboard the USS Intrepid off the coast of Vietnam.
-Sutherland explained, "I saw with my own eyes the enormous quantity of bombs that our planes hurled on the Vietnamese....
+Sutherland explained, "I saw with my own eyes the enormous quantity of bombs that our planes hurled on the Vietnamese ...
 All this caused me to think about the nature of the war.
 I understood that thousands of people were dying.
 These airplanes were wiping villages from the face of the earth, destroying cities, burning children with napalm."
 He soon met others onboard who felt as he did.
 "We finally came to the conclusion that staying in the military, knowing how we felt, would be a crime against humanity."